-If you care for a loved one with disabilities or special needs, the impact of medical bills can be overwhelming.
-However, Medicare and Medicaid are two different government-operated programs designed to help cover all or a portion of the healthcare costs incurred.
+If you or a loved one has disabilities or special needs, the impact of medical bills can be overwhelming.
+However, Medicare and Medicaid are two different government-programs designed to help cover all or a portion of the healthcare costs incurred.